borball/sno-agent-based-installer/samples/usage.md

 ## Day2

-You can turn on/off day2 configurtation in day2 section.
+You can turn on/off day2 configuration in day2 section.

 ```yaml
 day2: